-- The control does not support mid-program startup while the reciprocating stroke is active. - As long as the reciprocating stroke is active in the started NC program, you cannot switch to the Manual operation or Positioning w/ Manual Data Input operating mode.
+- The control does not support mid-program startup while the reciprocating stroke is active. - As long as the reciprocating stroke is active in the started NC program, you cannot switch to the MDI application in Manual operating mode.

 The overrides for the reciprocation movements can be changed by the machine manufacturer.